openwallet-foundation/multipaz-developer-website/docs/getting-started/holder/06-presentation.md

 `PresentmentModel` manages the entire UX/UI flow for credential presentation, providing a `state` variable to track the presentation process.
 Multipaz also offers a `Presentment` composable for embedding credential presentment UI.

+`MdocProximityQrPresentment` composable can be used for presentment with QR engagement according to **ISO/IEC 18013-5:2021**.
+It displays different content based on `presentmentModel` state:
+- `PresentmentModel.State.IDLE` → shows `showQrButton`.
+When clicked, transitions to `PresentmentModel.State.CONNECTING`.
+- `PresentmentModel.State.CONNECTING` → shows `showQrCode` (QR code display).
+Once scanned, transitions to `PresentmentModel.State.WAITING_FOR_SOURCE` and further states.
+- Other states → shows `Presentment` composable (including cconsent/authentication, etc.).
+When the reader disconnects, returns to `PresentmentModel.State.IDLE` and shows `showQrButton` again.

 You can generate QR codes using `org.multipaz.compose.qrcode:generateQrCode`.

 ```kotlin